FPittelkow/mono-pub/README.md

 # mono_pub
-mono_pub is a tool for publishing at monointerferenz. it offers a command line interface and a optional terminal based GUI.
+mono_pub is a tool for publishing at monointerferenz.
+It offers a command line interface and a optional terminal based GUI.

 It prepares content to be published via Jekyll.